bhdicaire/tobyBookmarks/README.md

 ## Licence

-Documentation is licensed [CC-BY-SA-4.0](https://github.com/bhdicaire/solarized/raw/master/LICENCSE).
-This licence is recommended by [Choose a License.com](https://choosealicense.com/) for non-software material such as documentation.
+The code is licensed under the [Unlicensed ](https://github.com/bhdicaire/solarized/raw/master/LICENCSE).This is free and unencumbered software released into the public domain.